eligigante/document-review-tracker/README.md

-# Document Review Tracker Web Application
+# DocFlow: An Intuitive Web-based Application for Tracking Document Reviews

 ## Overview

 The Document Review Tracker is a web application designed to streamline document reviews within a collaborative environment.
 This application facilitates the submission of documents, allows reviewers to provide comments on PDFs, and enables efficient communication between reviewers and document owners.
-The system includes user authentication, user roles (admin, reviewer, user), session management, and features sorting and filtering capabilities.
+The system includes user authentication, user roles (admin, reviewer, user), session management, and sorting and filtering capabilities.

 ## Technologies Used